List of aircraft carrier classes of the United States Navy: Cold War

 Aircraft carrier technology underwent many changes during the Cold War.
 The first of the 45,000-ton carriers, USS Midway was commissioned eight days after the end of World War II, on September 10.
 A larger ship was planned, and in 1948, President Harry Truman approved the construction of a "supercarrier", a 65,000-ton aircraft carrier to be named USS United States; however, the project was canceled in April 1949 by the Secretary of Defense.
 The Navy's first supercarriers came later, in 1955, with the Forrestal class.
 1953 saw the first test of an angled-deck carrier, USS Antietam.

 The "N" suffix was added to the designation system to represent nuclear powered carriers in 1956.
 The first carrier to receive this suffix was USS Enterprise, commissioned in 1961.
 The last conventionally powered carrier, USS John F. Kennedy, was commissioned in 1968 and was decommissioned in 2007.

 The Korean War began June 25, 1950, and the need for planes and troops was urgent.
 Returning from Korea, USS Boxer made a record trip across the Pacific—7 days, 10 hours, and 36 minutes.
 In 1952, all carriers with designations "CV" or "CVB" were reclassified as attack carriers and given the sign "CVA".

 As the Mercury-Redstone 3 mission ended, USS Lake Champlain recovered Commander Alan B. Shepard, the first American in space, on May 5, 1961.
 Another aircraft carrier USS Hornet, recovered the Apollo 11 astronauts after their splashdown.
-Apollo 11 was the first manned landing mission to the moon, and was composed of astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins.
+Apollo 11 was the first human landing mission to the moon, and was composed of astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins.